 Although you may have thought it was a myth, according to the old Irish tradition, the Leap Year is the perfect chance for a woman to take matters into her own hands and get down on one knee.

-This year, 2020, is a Leap Year, meaning February has 29 days rather than 28.
+This year, 2023, is not a Leap Year, meaning February only has 28 days rather than 29, so ladies your plum out of luck!
 While women are definitely capable of asking a man for his hand in marriage on any day of the year that she so wishes, traditionally in Ireland, this right was reserved specifically for the Leap Year.

 History of Ireland's Leap Year traditions